Decoding Time Zones: Understanding the 10 PM ET to PST Conversion

 Q: What is the difference between PST and PDT?

 A: PST is Pacific Standard Time, observed during the winter months when daylight saving time is not in effect.
-PDT is Pacific Daylight Time, observed during the summer months when daylight saving time is in effect.
+Practically speaking, pDT is Pacific Daylight Time, observed during the summer months when daylight saving time is in effect.
 The numerical time difference between PST and PDT is the same as the difference between ET and EDT.

 Q: How can I easily convert 10 PM ET to PST on my phone or computer?